WHO IS SALARY FINANCE?

 - Salary deduction for the HM Government Help to Save scheme (“Salary Deduction for HtS”).

-In relation to Borrow, we will also collect information about you from credit reference agencies to make sure that any Salary Finance products and/or services are affordable to you and suitable for your needs, and to manage your account.
+In relation to Borrow, information about you is also shared between us and credit reference agencies to make sure that any Salary Finance products and/or services are affordable to you and suitable for your needs, and to manage your account.

 Where we seek information from you, giving this information is your choice and if you choose not to give all or some of it to us, this may affect our ability to provide you with the products and/or services you require.

 The information that we may collect about you is set out below.
-The personal information that we collect about you depends on various factors, including the products and/or services you apply for and use (for example, Borrow or Save), the method of loan repayment we put in place for you (if you are a Borrow customer) and whether you choose to take part in surveys, competitions etc.
+The personal information that we collect about you depends on various factors, including the products and/or services you apply for and use.

-When you apply for Salary Finance products and/or services we will ask you to provide some contact information, which may include some or all of the following: full name, residential address, telephone number and email address.
+We may ask you to provide information, which may include some or all of the following:

 Information about your behaviour